Twfek-Ajeneh/Twfek-Ajeneh/README.md

 My journey in software development started during my studies at Damascus University.
 As a dedicated student, I have acquired a strong foundation in software engineering principles, algorithms, and data structures.
 My participation in the ICPC has sharpened my problem-solving skills and enhanced my ability to write efficient and optimized code. 💡

-While my primary focus is on React development, I also have experience with various front-end technologies, including HTML5, CSS3, and JavaScript.
+While my primary focus is on React development, I also have experience with various front-end technologies, including HTML5, CSS3, and JavaScript-TypeScript.
 I am well-versed in building user-friendly and responsive web applications using modern frameworks and libraries. 🌐

 GitHub Projects:
 ----------------